 - A handful of broken pretzels adds a salty-sweet flavor.

 - Mini marshmallows are great too, especially if you broil the pan for a minute to get them browned and toasty.

 - For a pie-style treat we like to sprinkle the apple slices with cinnamon and nutmeg, then top them with graham cracker crumble and a few dollops of small batch whipped cream.

 - Toaster Oven Chocolate Chip Cookies

 - 1 Apple, (Pink Lady or Granny Smith)

 - Adjust the cooking rack to the bottom position and preheat your toaster oven to 300°F.

-- Place the chocolate chips in a toaster-oven-safe ramekin.
+- Place the chocolate chips in a (non-glass) ramekin.
 On a small baking sheet arrange the coconut and nuts in an even layer and add the ramekin to the pan.

 - Heat in the toaster oven until the coconut and nuts are toasted, about 4 to 5 minutes.
 The chocolate chips will be shiny but still in chip form.
 Give them a stir and the chocolate will melt and become smooth.

 - Cut the apple into wedges or slices and arrange them on a plate.

 - Drizzle melted chocolate over slices and top with coconut and nuts.